Obtain Career Satisfaction Working with Animals

 Working with wildlife

-Through our core (compulsory) modules you develop a broad based foundation that relates to animals on farms, as pets, in zoos or the wild.
-You study of anatomy, physiology, vertebrate zoology, animal behaviour, feed and nutrition, animal biochemistry, health and diseases, and genetics.
+Through our core (compulsory) modules you develop a solid foundation that relates to animals on farms, as pets, in zoos or the wild.
+Your studies will consist of anatomy, physiology, vertebrate zoology, animal behaviour, feed and nutrition, animal biochemistry, health and diseases, and genetics.
 These modules give students a thorough grounding in the biology of animals.

 Following this a choice of electives enables you to streamline or specialise and learn things that are relevant to your own unique needs.